camrenaa/GameMusic/README.md

 # Music Composition
 ![Screenshot 2025-05-03 134826](https://github.com/user-attachments/assets/29f88fbc-b145-487d-8364-58854cbb9080)

 Welcome!
-This is a showcase of my game made in Unity.
 This is a solo developed project for my own personal learning.
 This is a showcase of my universal music composition kits.

 ## Features